dax105/blocks/README.md

 Order of the stone
 ==================
-Order of the stone is a voxel game that we make, nothing spectacular...
+Order of the stone is a voxel game that we make, it's so far pretty similar to Minecraft.

-What can it do
+Features
 --------------
-* Splitting world to chunks
+* Infinite, randomly generated worlds that are split into chunks of 16x128x16
-* World generating using simplex noise
+* World generation using simplex noise
-* Clever rendering
+* Clever rendering (only visible faces of block are being rendered)
 * Detection of selected block
-* Using vertex arrays for chunk rendering
-* Blocks with different textures (texture atlas)
+* Automatic building of texture atlas
 * Placing and breaking blocks
-* Transparent blocks
+* Transparent/translucent blocks
-* Particles
-* 65 536 block positions (working on usage!)
+* 65 536 possible blocks (Gotta use 'em all!)
-* Epic secret features included
+* Epic secret features included!
-* Turn itself on (with a little bit of help from [launcher](https://github.com/dax105/launcher))
+* It can turn itself on (with a little bit of help from [launcher](https://github.com/dax105/launcher))
-* Nearest/Linear filtering
+* Nearest/Linear texture filtering
-* Loading and saving world (we hope)
+* World loading and saving
-* Infinite world
-* Sometimes it can shut down on it's own
+* Sometimes it can shut down on its own
 * Loading and saving all settings
-* Console
+* Console with many useful commands
 * Fake Ambient Occlusion (blocks shading)
 * Explosions!
 * Survival (HP)